meilisearch/specifications/text/0000-data-types.md

 After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.

-Meilisearch accepts complex data structures like nested levels of objects.
+Meilisearch accepts complex data structures, no matter the deepness level.

 > See 3.3.
 Nested structures section.